Listen to the latest episode of Guardians of the Enterprise for insights from cyber leaders - click here

 What is a Botnet?

-A botnet is the collection of malware-infected computers and networked devices (IoT, smart devices, etc.) that work together under the control of a single malicious actor or an attack group often called a “botmaster”.
+A botnet is a network of malware-infected computers and networked devices (IoT, smart devices, etc.) that work together under the control of a single malicious actor or an attack group often called a “botmaster”.

 How Many Bots Are in a Botnet?